rust-lang/reference/src/types/impl-trait.md

 Similarly, the concrete types of iterators could become very complex, incorporating the types of all previous iterators in a chain.
 Returning `impl Iterator` means that a function only exposes the `Iterator` trait as a bound on its return type, instead of explicitly specifying all of the other iterator types involved.

+## Return-position `impl Trait` in traits and trait implementations

+Functions in traits may also use `impl Trait` as a syntax for an anonymous associated type.

+Every `impl Trait` in the return type of an associated function in a trait is desugared to an anonymous associated type.
+The return type that appears in the implementation's function signature is used to determine the value of the associated type.

 ### Differences between generics and `impl Trait` in return position

 In argument position, `impl Trait` is very similar in semantics to a generic type parameter.